 When most people travel, they love eating out.
 We don’t blame them: Trying foreign foods is one of the biggest pleasures of traveling.

-However, you can still save money here without compromising with the quality.
+However, you can still save money here without compromising on the quality.
 Instead of eating out 3 times per day, maybe you can do it 2 times.
 And when you are going out to eat, don’t just go and pick a random place in a touristy area – these are the overpriced ones!
-Instead, we urge you to search online for authentic, popular and affordable restaurants in your destination.
+Instead, we urge you to search online for authentic, popular, and affordable restaurants in your destination.
 Maybe you can even ask locals for recommendations upon arrival.
 Usually, locals know the best places to eat, and they obviously don’t go for the central, touristy restaurants where you get ripped off with the prices.

 Shop with a budget

 We know – a budget doesn’t sound so fun.
 But if cheap travel is what you want, it is one of the most important areas.